Shechita: Kashering

 Because of the biblical prohibition of eating blood, all blood must be promptly removed from the carcass.

 All large arteries and veins are removed, as well as any bruised meat or coagulated blood.
 Then the meat is kashered, a process of soaking and salting the meat to draw out all the blood.
 A special large-grained salt, called kosher salt, is used for the kashering process.

-If this procedure is not performed promptly, the blood is considered to have "set" in the meat, and the meat is no longer salvageable to eat except when prepared through broiling with appropriate drainage.
+If this procedure is not performed promptly, the blood is considered to have "set" in the meat, and the meat is no longer considered kosher except when prepared through broiling with appropriate drainage.

 Giving of the Gifts

 The Torah requires a shochet to give the foreleg, cheeks and maw to a kohen even though he does not own the meat.
 Thus, it is desirable that the shochet refuse to perform the shechita unless the animal's owner expresses their agreement to give the gifts.
 Rabbinical courts have the authority to excommunicate a shochet who refuses to perform this commandment.

 The Rishonim pointed out that the shochet cannot claim that, since the animal does not belong to him, he cannot give the gifts without the owner's consent.
 On the contrary, since the average shochet is reputed to be well versed and knowledgeable in the laws of shechitah ("Dinnei Shechita"), the rabbinical court relies on him to withhold his shechita so long as the owner refuses to give the gifts.
-In 2018, Grandin stated that kosher slaughter, no matter how well it is done, is not instantaneous, whereas stunning properly with a captive bolt is instantaneous.